-“Mom… mom please this isn’t the olden days were mothers marry wives for their sons.
-I am not in this thing you and the Zoe girl are trying to do.”
+“Mom… mom please this isn’t the olden days where mothers marry wives for their sons.
+I am not into this thing you and the Zoe girl are trying to do.”

-“Every year will eventually turn to olden days Femi.
+“Every year will eventually turn to the olden days, Femi.
 Listen, I sent you pictures of her going to a beach with her friends in Miami.
 Did you see how her skin glowed?
 And those fine straight legs…”

 “Mom, I have people coming in to see me now.
 I will talk to you later,” he said and hung up the call.

-Femi couldn’t breathe, he’d never heard Idara laugh before.
-It was another new aspect of her, like a temper.
+Femi couldn’t breathe.
+He had never heard Idara laugh before.
+It was a new aspect of her, like a temper.
 And it was even more intriguing.
-Then he chuckled.
+He chuckled.

-“My mom is a drama queen,” he smiled at her, admiring her natural face.
-“You didn’t do any makeup on your face today?” he asked.
+“My mom is a drama queen,” he smiled at her.
+Idara noticed that he seemed to be searching her face.
+“You didn’t wear makeup on your face today?” he finally asked.

-Idara looked at him, amazed.
+Idara looked at him.
 She was surprised that he noticed that she didn’t apply anything on her face.

-“I woke up late Mr. Femi, I had to hurry.
+“I woke up late Mr. Femi and I had to hurry.
 I didn’t have the time to apply makeup on my face,” she said with a smile.

-“Oh, I think your face is cuter without lipsticks and all that,” he said.
+“Oh, I think your face is cuter without the lipstick and all that,” he said.

 His phone rang again and he looked at it.
-It was Tiana who had called.
-“Hello?” he said calmly, this time the phone wasn’t on speaker phone.
+It was Tanna.
+“Hello?” he said calmly.
+This time, the phone wasn’t on speaker.

 “Boss, she is here now,” she said.

-“Okay, I will send my assistant to come pick her,” he said hurriedly and hung up.
-“Em,” he muttered, checking his time, “you will go to Tiana’s place and take someone to Four Points,” he said.
+“Okay, I will send my assistant to come to pick her,” he said hurriedly and hung up.
+“Err,” he muttered while checking his time, “you will go to Tanna’s place and take someone to Four Points,” he said.

 Idara nodded and hurriedly left for Mr. Fayose’s office.

-She drove hastily to Tiana’s place, thinking about how happy her boss was today.
-He’d openly told her that she was beautiful and she’d wondered what had come over him.
+As she drove hastily to Tanna’s place, she couldn’t help but think about how happy her boss was today.
+He even openly told her that she was beautiful and she wondered what could have come over him.

-When she got to Tiana’s place, a young girl in a distressed jeans and a cropped pink blouse walked down to the car.
-One side of her hand was darkly tattooed with the image of a scorpion.
-Her gold luscious hair falling to her waist.
+When she got to Tanna’s place, a young girl in ripped jeans and a cropped pink blouse walked to the car.
+One side of her hand was tattooed with the dark image of a scorpion.
+Her gold luscious hair fell all the way down to her waist.

-“Tiana and I saw you from upstairs.
+“Tanna and I saw you from the top floor.
 Femi sent you right?
 This is another of his cars?” the lady asked.
 Idara nodded.